jovanhaze/Top-Auto-Adviso/replit.md

 ## Recent Changes

+### Logo and Branding Update (2025-01-08)
+- Replaced old logo with new professional car icon (no embedded text)
+- Updated slogan from "Buy Smart.
+Drive Safe." to "Drive Smart."
+- Improved header layout with better icon sizing and positioning
+- Added subtle drop shadow to car icon for visual depth
+- Maintained responsive design across desktop and mobile
+- Updated footer to match new branding consistency

 ### Services Page Enhancement (2025-01-08)
 - Enhanced hero section with gradient background and urgent messaging
 - Redesigned service cards with better icons, gradients, and visual hierarchy